In many Cyber Punk

 Live Action TV

-- Cylons in the new Battlestar Galactica have two for the price of one.
-They can plug in fiberoptic cable into their forearm to interface with computers (but they have to make an incision first) and they can interface with their own ships by putting their hands in a stream of water called the "datastream".
-The latter might be either electrical or biochemical transmitters, it's unclear but it sure looks cool!
+- The skin of the advanced Cylons in the new Battlestar Galactica is light-sensitive.
+If they have to use primitive fiber-optic cables, they can (painfully) insert that cable into their forearm to interface with computers (but they have to make an incision first).
+Typically, on their own ships, they can interface with their own ships by putting their hands in a stream of luminous water called the "datastream".
+It's unclear if there are electrical or biochemical transmitters to go with the light-based data connection, but it sure looks cool, especially with nearby displays that show oddly familiar data glyphs in a falling pattern.
 It helps that they're Artificial Humans.

 - Doctor Who episode "The Long Game" had people installing ports in their foreheads.